Solirinai/GeoBenchX/README.md

       1) Benchmark set of 202 geospatial tasks with reference solutions
       2) Set of tasks to tune evaluator agent - 50 tasks containing both reference and generated solutions where the generated solutions are scored manually.
 - [Link for datasets for the agent to solve the benchmarkset](https://github.com/Solirinai/GeoBenchX/tree/main/data)
-- [Modules for and prompts](https://github.com/Solirinai/GeoBenchX/tree/main/geobenchx) for the task solving agent, evaluator agent, tools.
+- [Modules and prompts](https://github.com/Solirinai/GeoBenchX/tree/main/geobenchx) for the task solving agent, evaluator agent, tools.
 - [Notebooks](https://github.com/Solirinai/GeoBenchX/tree/main/notebooks) with code to generate geospatial tasks, tune evaluator agent if different judge panel is planned, to benchmark the evaluated LLMs on benchmark set.
 - Folders for processing: to [save results](https://github.com/Solirinai/GeoBenchX/tree/main/results) and [scratch folder](https://github.com/Solirinai/GeoBenchX/tree/main/scratch) for tools.